 Home Buying Guide – Part 06: Planning Your Budget

-As a property buyer, it is essential to ensure planning your budget before you make the decision to buy a property.
+As a property buyer, it is essential to plan your budget before you make the decision to buy a property.
 You can decide on your budget and know exactly how much you can afford to invest in your property based on your own financial situation.
 Therefore, be clear about your budget before starting the home buying process.

 A proper budget has to be planned to know how much money you can put aside each month after meeting your monthly expenses.
 Your budget for buying your home should be based on your household budget and how much money you can afford to pay as the EMI if you opt for a home loan.
 So, understanding your family’s present essential requirements in your budget will help you make the right decision.
 Review your current financial obligations such as loans, life insurance or any other commitments to see your true monthly income.

 Consider the variety of hidden costs of buying a home.
 These can put an extra cost on your budget and more if you are doing some serious redecoration work.
 While determining the budget for the purchase of a ready-to-move-in property, there are several additional expenses besides the purchase price that also account for, such as: stamp duty, registration fees, legal fees, brokerage fees, property tax, cost of renovation/improving and cost of furnishing the property etc.

 In some cases of newly constructed property, the developer/builder are not fully transparent at the time of booking with regards to the gross pricing of the property.
 The gross price should typically be a sum of the base price, external development charges (EDC), infrastructure development charges (IDC), preferential location charges (PLC), club membership if applicable, electricity and water connection charges, maintenance charges, and any other applicable taxes, etc.

 Therefore, besides the EMI you should have a healthy savings account that can pay for these additional incidentals.